Finding Near-Optimal Weight Independent Sets at Scale: Related Work

-Two other local searches, DynWVC1 and DynWVC2, for the equivalent minimum weight vertex cover problem are presented by Cai~\etal~\cite{cai-dynwvc}.
-Their algorithms extend the existing FastWVC heuristic~\cite{li2017efficient} by dynamic selection strategies for vertices to be removed from the current solution.
-In practice, DynWVC1 outperforms previous MWVC heuristics on map labeling instances and large scale networks, and DynWVC2 provides further improvements on large scale networks but performs worse on map labeling instances.
+Two other local searches, \textsf{DynWVC1} and \textsf{DynWVC2}, for the equivalent minimum weight vertex cover problem are presented by Cai~\etal~\cite{cai-dynwvc}.
+In practice, \textsf{DynWVC1} outperforms previous MWVC heuristics on map labeling instances and large scale networks, and \textsf{DynWVC2} provides further improvements on large scale networks but performs worse on map labeling instances.

-Li~\etal~\cite{li2019numwvc} presented a local search algorithm for the minimum weight vertex cover (MWVC) problem, which is complementary to the MWIS problem.
-Their algorithm applies reduction rules during the construction phase of the initial solution.
-Furthermore, they adapt the configuration checking approach~\cite{cai2011local} to the MWVC problem which is used to reduce cycling, \ie returning to a solution that has been visited recently.
-Finally, they develop a technique called self-adaptive-vertex-removing, which dynamically adjusts the number of removed vertices per iteration.
-Experiments show that their algorithm outperforms state-of-the-art approaches on both graphs of up to millions of vertices and real-world~instances.
+Li~\etal~\cite{li2019numwvc} presented a local search algorithm for the MWVC problem that applies reduction rules during the construction phase of the initial solution.
+Experiments show that their algorithm outperforms state-of-the-art approaches on graphs of up to millions of vertices and on real-world~instances.

-Recently, a new hybrid method was introduced by Langedal~\etal~\cite{langedal2022efficient} to also solve the MWVC problem.
-For this approach they combined elements from exact methods with local search, data reductions and graph neural networks.
-In their experiments they achieve definite improvements compared to \textsf{DynWVC2} and the {\hils} algorithm in both solution quality and running~time.
+Recently, a new hybrid method for MWVC was introduced by Langedal~\etal~\cite{langedal2022efficient}, combining elements from exact methods with local search, data reductions and graph neural networks.
+In their experiments they achieve improvements compared to \textsf{DynWVC2} and {\hils} in both solution quality and running~time.